DespinaSfa/game-master/README.md

 - All players must be connected to the same network
 - Open project in IntelliJ IDEA
 - Run `DesktopGameDriver.main()`
-- Click through menu till you are prompted to choose "Host-Button" or "Join-Button"
+- Click through menu until you are prompted to choose "Host-Button" or "Join-Button"
 - Choose "Host" if you want to host the server or "Join" if one of the other players has already started the server
 - *Host:* your IP address is displayed > send it to your friends to join > press start to create server and join
 - - InGame: press `ESC` to open in-Game-Options > press "Start-Button" to trigger random Game-Master choice and start timer